 How long does it take and what is the cost?

 There is a separate fee payable directly to BDM in addition to any Easy Name Change kit purchased.
 Fees vary significantly from state to state.
-There is usually a non-refundable element, with a successful application costing between $110 to $295.
-For more information on current name change fees for your state, check the Easy Name Change Guide (sent with all our kits) or contact BDM.
+If successful, expect to pay between $131 (Vic) and $270 (SA).
+For more information on current name change fees and to get the form for your state, choose ‘legal name change’ for your state when building your kit or visit your state BDM website.

-- 0 days Easy Name Change kit delivered via email (allow 6-8 business days for delivery of printed kits)
+- 0 days Easy Name Change kit delivered via email (allow 6-10 business days for delivery of printed kits).

 How do I inform companies of my new name?

 Once you have legally changed names you need to start using your new name immediately and you must notify all organisations of your new name as soon as possible.
-Our customers typical need to notify 20 - 25 companies of their new name.
-Although not necessary, it's a good idea to prioritise your photo ID (such your state driver's licence).
+Our customers typically need to notify 20 – 25 companies of their new names.
+Although not necessary, it’s a good idea to prioritise your photo ID (such as your state driver’s licence).

 If a protection order has been made to protect you and/or your children from domestic violence you may lodge your application without having to meet birth state or residence requirements.